Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 It's possible to route requests by other headers besides `Host`.

-To do this, use the `headers` property in your Route:
+To do this, use the `headers` property in your route:

 ```json
 {